alexanderpanchenko/stc/README.md

 **Usage of the library**

-3. Link your C/C++ program to libshort_text_classifier.so.
+3. Link your C/C++ program to *libshort_text_classifier.so*.
 Directory client-sample contains an example of a C program linked to the library (see makefile in Debug directory).
 You can open client-sample with Eclipse CDT or compile it with the provided makefile.

-4. Copy textclassifier.h and iniparam.h to your include directory.
+4. Copy *textclassifier.h* and *iniparam.h* to your include directory.

-5. Include textclassifier.h file in your C/C++ program.
+5. Include *textclassifier.h* file in your C/C++ program.

-6. Use functions defined textclassifier.h to manipulate the classifier (see the header for the documentation).
+6. Use functions defined *textclassifier.h* to manipulate the classifier (see the header for the documentation).
 An example of library usage:

 ```
 IniParam* ip = get_iniparam();